Amalia Arvaniti

 Amalia Arvaniti is a Greek linguist and Professor and Chair of English Language and Linguistics at Radboud University.
 She is known for her works on phonetics, phonology, and prosody, particularly intonation and speech rhythm.

+Biography

+Arvaniti completed her Ph.D. in Linguistics at the University of Cambridge under the supervision of Sarah Hawkins.

+Research

 Arvaniti is a former editor of the Journal of the International Phonetic Association (2015-2019).